 About me

-I am a postdoctoral researcher in natural language processing at the Department of Computer Science, University of British Columbia, where I work with Dr. Vered Shwartz.
-My research develops language technologies for reasoning over social, conversational, and evidence-rich settings, with an emphasis on information seeking, stance understanding, and dialogue systems.
+I am a postdoctoral researcher in natural language processing (NLP) in the Department of Computer Science at the University of British Columbia (UBC), where I work with Dr. Vered Shwartz.
+My research develops language technologies for reasoning in social, conversational, and evidence-rich settings, with an emphasis on information seeking, stance understanding, and dialogue systems.

 Research

 My research asks how language technologies can make reliable decisions when the available information is incomplete, ambiguous, or socially situated.
-I study this question through the following connected directions:
+I study this question through three connected directions:

-- Information-seeking agents: combine retrieval, uncertainty estimation, and follow-up questioning to gather the evidence needed for reliable answers.
+- Information-seeking agents: combining retrieval, uncertainty estimation, and follow-up questioning to gather the evidence needed for reliable answers.

-- Social and argumentative reasoning: understand stance, beliefs, and context in dialogues.
+- Social and argumentative reasoning: understanding stance, beliefs, and context in dialogue.

-- Trustworthy applied NLP systems: support users in high-stakes domains through source-grounded dialogue, interpretable reasoning, and reliable explanations.
+- Trustworthy applied NLP systems: supporting users in high-stakes domains through source-grounded dialogue, interpretable reasoning, and reliable explanations.

 Talks

 - NLP for Legal Applications UBC CS department retreat, May 4, 2026.
-[Presentation]
+[Talk slides]

 Selected publications